Overview

 Graduate skills and career opportunities

-When you graduate you can move directly into a career related to plant biology, such as nature conservation, environmental consultancy, environmental protection, plant evolutionary biology or agricultural research as well as teaching at second level.
-Our recent graduates are employed in many organisations, including Teagasc, the OPW, Botanic Gardens at Glasnevin, Kew, Edinburgh, Oman and Missouri, Barclay Crop Protection and the UK Carbon Capture and Storage Research Centre.
-Alternatively, you might decide to go on to take a higher degree in Trinity or elsewhere.
+After graduation you can move directly to a career related to botany, such as nature conservation, environmental consultancy, agricultural research as well as teaching at second level.
+Our recent graduates are employed in many organisations, including Teagasc, the OPW, Botanic Gardens at Glasnevin, Kew, Edinburgh, Oman and Missouri and the UK Carbon Capture and Storage Research Centre.
+Alternatively, you might decide to go on to take a higher degree.
 The skills you acquire in the third and fourth years are also widely applicable in business and industry.

 Your degree and what you’ll study

-Trinity specialises in the study of the evolution and conservation of all forms of plant life and their response to global climate change impacts.
+Trinity specialises in the study of the evolution and conservation of all forms of plant life, and their response to global climate change.
+Courses include Plant Biodiversity and Conservation, Ecology, Plant Physiology and Global Climate Change, Mycology, Long-Term Environmental Change, Plant Molecular Biology, Pollination Biology, and Soil Science.
 The laboratories and greenhouses on Trinity campus, the Trinity Botanic Garden and the internationally recognised Herbarium support teaching.
-All courses are derived from active research lines and emphasis is placed on your own Capstone research project in the fourth year.
-All students are given the opportunity to participate in field courses which take place in Ireland, the Canary Islands (Gran Canaria) and the tropics (Kenya).
+All students are given the opportunity to participate in field courses that take place in Ireland, the Canary Islands (Gran Canaria).

 Study abroad